Article written on Friday, 03 May 2019

 To be completely honest here, I didn't have much time to complete the entire design of this since the main job was actually to design the app in Adobe XD.
 With another pile of client work going on at that moment, I had to finish this project in a day or 2 to 3 max.
 Not that this was a rush job, or that I want to excuse myself here.
 It actually happens more than often that clients need it by yesterday, and creative jobs like this are never guaranteed to go as planned.
 Inspiration is such a weird unpredictable thing.
 I guess it was one of those days where things went like I wish they always did.
 I just gradually added element by element and ended up with this packaging label.
 I didn't try out a whole lot to be honest.
 What I ended up with just looked prefect to me.
 The only thing I changed while creating the different labels was the position and orientation of the logo.

 Working with these beautiful and practical mockups made it easy for me to create these realistic products.
 It was just a matter of copy & pasting my designs from Illustrator into Photoshop Smart Object layers.
-All the rest is already been taken care of, because the wrapping, and shadow & light effects are all already in place once you've replace the Smart Object.
+All the rest is already been taken care of, because the wrapping, and shadow & light effects are all already in place once you've replaced the Smart Object.

 The App Design